 Finally, garnish it with some optional cilantro, serve, and enjoy!

-To heat it up, you can pop it in the microwave for a few minutes or warm it up in an oven-safe dish in the oven until warm.
+Reheating: Pop it in the microwave for a few minutes or warm it up in an oven-safe dish in the oven at 350°F for about 10 minutes or until warmed through.

 Texas Chicken Spaghetti Recipe | Chicken Spaghetti with Rotel